akvus/piano_fun/README.md

-# Piano test
+# Fun with piano

-Note: work in progress
+Test how good do you know chords with a digital piano or virtual keyboard.

 A simple Flutter app.
 Connect a MIDI device i.e. digital piano and try yourself out.

-This is a side project of my.
-Feel free to do whatever with it, just link to the original.
+You can build on top of this.
+If you're planning a release an app with this base, then include me as a co-author or contributor.

-Caveat: This is a minimal set up with no abstractions etc., yet proper architecture.
+Caveat: This is a minimal set up with no abstractions etc., yet proper-ish architecture.
 Using Riverpod for DI and StateNotifier for state management.